Air raids on Japan: Attacks on small cities

 XXI Bomber Command began incendiary raids against small cities from 17 June.
 On that night, Hamamatsu, Kagoshima, Ōmuta, Yokkaichi were each attacked by a wing of B-29s using similar tactics to those employed in the firebombing raids against the major cities.
 Of the 477 B-29s dispatched, 456 struck their targets and Hamamatsu, Kagoshima, Yokkaichi suffered extensive damage; overall 6.07 sqmi of buildings were destroyed.
 The cities were almost undefended and no B-29s were lost to Japanese actions.
 This operation was judged a success, and set the pattern for XXI Bomber Command's firebombing attacks until the end of the war.
 As the campaign continued and the most important cities were destroyed, the bombers were sent against smaller and less significant cities.
 On most nights that raids were conducted, four cities were attacked, each by a wing of bombers.
 Two-wing operations were conducted against Fukuoka on 19 June and Ōmuta on 26 July, however.
 Sixteen multi-city incendiary attacks had been conducted by the end of the war (an average of two per week), and these targeted 58 cities.
 The incendiary raids were coordinated with precision bombing attacks during the last weeks of the war in an attempt to force the Japanese government to surrender.
 As the small cities were not defended by anti-aircraft guns and Japan's night-fighter force was ineffective, only a single B-29 was shot down during this campaign; a further 66 were damaged and 18 crashed as a result of accidents.

 The firebombing campaign against small cities continued through June and July.
 On the night of 19 June B-29s struck Fukuoka, Shizuoka and Toyohashi.
-On 28 June Moji, Nobeoka, Okayama and Sasebo were attacked.
+On 28 June, the cities of Moji, Nobeoka, Okayama and Sasebo were attacked.
 Kumamoto, Kure, Shimonoseki and Ube were bombed on 1 July.
-Two nights later, Himeji, Kōchi, Takamatsu and Tokushima were attacked.
+Two nights later Himeji, Kōchi, Takamatsu and Tokushima were attacked.
 On 6 July, attacks were conducted against Akashi, Chiba, Kōfu and Shimizu.
 Gifu, Sakai, Sendai and Wakayama were struck on 9 July.
-Three nights later, the B-29s targeted Ichinomiya, Tsuruga, Utsunomiya and Uwajima.
-On 16 July, Hiratsuka, Kuwana, Namazu and Ōita were attacked.
+Three nights later the B-29s targeted Ichinomiya, Tsuruga, Utsunomiya and Uwajima.
+On 16 July, Hiratsuka, Kuwana, Numazu and Ōita were attacked.
 Chōshi, Fukui, Hitachi, Okazaki were bombed on 19 July.
 After a break of almost a week, Matsuyama, Omuta and Tokuyama were firebombed on 26 July.